gavadams/tailandtrail/README.md

 3. **Create Admin Account**
    - Go to your Supabase project dashboard
    - Navigate to Authentication > Users
-   - Create a new user with email: `gav.adams@gmail.com`
+   - Create a new user with email: `contact@taleandtrail.games`
    - Set a secure password for admin access

 4. **Start Development**